 As this is crucial information, it is worth repeating that there aren’t any flights connecting Corsica to Sardinia.

-Below are the main routes available.
-Keep in mind that since the schedule changes every month, I am not reporting it.
+Now, let’s go into more details about the various ferry routes.
+Keep in mind that since the schedule changes all the time, I am not reporting it.

-For the schedule and ticket prices of the ferry from Corsica to Sardinia, click here.
+For the schedule and ticket prices of the ferry from Corsica to Sardinia, I suggest using Direct Ferries, which lets you know of all the best deals, routes and schedule.

 Ferry from Bonifacio to Santa Teresa di Gallura

-This is the fastest option to get from Corsica to Sardinia, by crossing the Bonifacio Strait, the windiest stripe of the whole Mediterranean Sea.
-There are four daily crossing operated by two different companies.
+This is the fastest option to get from Corsica to Sardinia.
+The ferry crosses the Bonifacio Strait, the windiest stripe of the whole Mediterranean Sea.
+Ferries are operated by two different companies: Moby Lines and Ichnusa Lines.

-The crossing from Bonifacio to Santa Teresa di Gallura takes about one hour.
+The ferry crossing from Bonifacio to Santa Teresa di Gallura takes between 50 minutes to one hour, depending on the wind.

-I encourage you to check the schedule and ticket prices of the ferry from Corsica to Sardinia, click here.
+Once again, I encourage you to check the schedule and ticket prices of the ferry from Corsica to Sardinia on Direct Ferries, my favorite ferry booking site.

 Ferry from Ajaccio to Porto Torres

-There is only one route connecting Corsica to Porto Torres, operated by Corsica Ferries.
-The ferry departs from Ajaccio.
-The crossing lasts 4.5 hours.
-The schedule varies every month but ferries usually depart at 7:00 am.
-There are no crossings in June, July, August and September.
+There is only one route connecting Corsica to Porto Torres, currently operated by Moby Lines: it departs from Ajaccio.
+The crossing lasts around 3 hours, and the schedule varies every month but ferries usually depart at 7:00 am and arrive in Porto Torres at 10:00 am.

-Make sure to double check the schedule and ticket prices of the ferry from Ajaccio to Porto Torres, click here.
+Make sure to double-check the schedule and ticket prices of the ferry from Ajaccio to Porto Torres on Direct Ferries, my favorite site to book ferries around Europe.

 Ferry from Bastia to Golfo Aranci

-For the exact schedule and ticket prices of the ferry from Bastia to Golfo Aranci, click here.
+For the exact schedule and ticket prices of the ferry from Bastia to Golfo Aranci, I suggest using Direct Ferries which will give you all the details you need to plan your trip.

 Further Readings